sydneybrokeit/XIV_Census/README.md

 As it stands now, it generates:

 * Level profile graphs (overall, 50+, and 60)
-* Faceted level profile graphs (overall ONLY)
+* Faceted level profile graphs (overall , 50+, and 60)
 * Cross-Class skill graphs (only for those with the primary class at 60)
 * Demographics graphs (overall, 50+, and 60) [Server population by gender, server population by Grand Company, and races broken down by gender)

-It's not pretty, but it works, and the entire process takes approximately half an hour on relatively modest hardware.
+It's not pretty, but it works, and the entire process takes approximately an hour.

 #TODO